guegueng/futureDocs/ingest_settings.markdown

         ![report with error](images/errorReport.png)

     * Looking underneath the “Exceptions” element, you will see a code, severity, and message.
-A list of the typical codes we see and what needs to be fixed can be found [link needed here] [here](https://docs.google.com/spreadsheets/d/1aNatq9KDmwYHTn0EYugGEKJF20q0C6fIcYe24xbvFTA/edit#gid=0)
+A list of the typical codes we see and what needs to be fixed can be found [here](resources/SUSHI_error_codes.xlsx)
     * Strategies to fix errors include:

         -- Check that you have all the credentials and URL correct.